 Sec.
 1 Scope of duties

-The Employee is employed to act as "Chief Operating Officer".
-In this position, she will report to Peter Platzer (Managing Director) or any other designated person.
+The Employee is employed to act as "Chief Operating Officer" of Spire Global.
+In this position, she will report to the CEO of Spire Global Inc, currently Peter Platzer.
 Her duties will notably include, but will not be limited to the performance of the following tasks:

 Manage all employees in the general management, sales, sales engineers, marketing, and product and program management functions of Spire Global;

-Develop new partnerships and business opportunities for the Company;
+Develop new partnerships and business opportunities for Spire Global;

 Manage the Employer's customer relationships;